Skip to Main Content

 "Nonhuman artificial intelligence, language models, machine learning, or similar technologies do not qualify for authorship."

-If these models or tools are used to create content or assist with writing or manuscript preparation, authors must take responsibility for the integrity of the content generated by these tools.
+If authors use these models or tools to create content or assist with writing their manuscript, they must take responsibility for the integrity of the content.

-The White paper entitled Generative AI in Scholarly Communications by STM (The International Association of Scientific, Technical & Medical Publishers) provides concise advice:
+STM (The International Association of Scientific, Technical & Medical Publishers) provides concise advice in the white paper Generative AI in Scholarly Communications.

 "The paper looks at the ethical, legal, and practical aspects of GenAI, highlighting its potential to transform scholarly communications, and covers a range of topics from intellectual property rights to the challenges of maintaining integrity in the digital age."

-The allowable use of GAI and how it should be disclosed varies between publishers and journals.
+The allowable use of GenAI and how it should be disclosed varies between publishers and journals.

 See the list below for some examples of publisher policies.

-Content in this section has been adapted from Charles Sturt University Library.
+Some content on this page has been adapted from Charles Sturt University Library.
 (2024).
 Using AI tools at university.
 Charles Sturt University.
 Retrieved from https://opentext.csu.edu.au/usingai Available under a CC BY 4.0 licence.